Saadatnejad2004/Password-Manager/README.md

 Enter your Password: mySecurePass
 Added; You have an Account in GitHub as amir-hs with mySecurePass as your password.

-Choose an action: list

-1 - GitHub | User: amir-hs & Pass: mySecurePass
-🧰 Built With
-Python 3

-json — For saving and loading passwords

-argparse — For command-line interface

-hashlib — For password hashing (security)

-os / sys — For file and system management

-🧠 How It Works (Behind the Scenes)
-When you add a new password:

-The program loads Passwords.json.

-Appends the new entry.

-Saves it back to the same file.

-When you remove one:

-It deletes the chosen entry by index and saves again.

-The master password check occurs before anything else to secure your data.

-Stored password is hashed with SHA-256:

-hashlib.sha256(password.encode()).hexdigest()
-The hash is compared at every login attempt.

-The program exits after 3 failed login attempts for safety.

 🧩 Future Improvements
 🔐 Encrypt stored passwords (not just hash the master password)